 Shuttles & Car Service

 Shared vans, like those offered by Super Shuttle Manhattan (www.supershuttle.com), cost around $20 to $26 per person, depending on the destination.
-If traveling to the airport from NYC, car services have set fares from $45.
+They're a good option for budget travelers and solo travelers, though be aware that you may have to wait 30 to 45 minutes for a pick-up from the airport once you check in for your ride after baggage reclaim.
+Car services traveling to the airport from NYC have set fares from around $50.

-The NYC Airporter (www.nycairporter.com) runs to Grand Central Terminal, Penn Station or the Port Authority Bus Terminal from JFK.
-The one-way fare is $18.
+The NYC Express Bus (formerly called the NYC Airporter bus; www.nycairporter.com) runs to Grand Central Terminal or the Port Authority Bus Terminal from JFK between 11am and 7pm.
+The one-way fare is $19.

 The subway is the cheapest but slowest way of reaching Manhattan.
 From the airport, hop on the AirTrain ($5, payable as you exit) to Sutphin Blvd-Archer Ave (Jamaica Station) to reach the E, J or Z line (or the Long Island Rail Road).
 To take the A line instead, ride the AirTrain to Howard Beach station.
 The E train to Midtown has the fewest stops.
 Expect the journey to take a little over an hour to Midtown.